synrais/ArduinoOBI-Auto-RP2040/BYTE_REFERENCE.md

 ### Byte 15 — Capacity (partial)
 ```
 Values seen: 0x0C – 0x7E
-Nybble 30 (low):  lower nibble of capacity encoding
+Nybble 30 (low):  lower nybble of capacity encoding
-Nybble 31 (high): upper nibble of capacity encoding
+Nybble 31 (high): upper nybble of capacity encoding
 ```
 This byte works together with byte 16 to encode capacity.
-The capacity field is nybble_pair(32,33) which spans bytes 15–16 (high nibbles of 15, low nibble of 16... see byte 16).
+The capacity field is nybble_pair(32,33) which spans bytes 15–16 (high nybbles of 15, low nybble of 16... see byte 16).
 Variable — depends on battery model and specific pack capacity.
 **MUST preserve** — encodes actual battery capacity, cannot be guessed.